vsitzmann/deepvoxels/README.md

                          --logging_root [path to directoy where test output should be written to] \
                          --checkpoint [path to checkpoint]
 ```

-### Data:
-The datasets have been rendered from a set of high-quality 3D scans of a variety of objects.
-The dataset is available for download [here](https://drive.google.com/open?id=1ScsRlnzy9Bd_n-xw83SP-0t548v63mPH).

 ## Misc
 ### Citation: